 If you reimplement rt_stackheap_init(), you must reimplement this function.
-An incomplete prototype implementation is in rt_memory.s.
+An incomplete prototype implementation is in rt memory.s.

-This function is not part of the C library standard, but the Arm[®] C library supports it as an extension.
+This function is not part of the C library standard, but the Arm® C library supports it as an extension.

-extern size_t rt_heap_extend(size_t size, void block);
+extern size t rt heap extend(size t size, void block);

 The calling convention is ordinary AAPCS.
-On entry, ro is the minimum size of the block to add, and r1 holds a pointer to a location to store the base address.
+On entry, r_0 is the minimum size of the block to add, and r_1 holds a pointer to a location to store the base address.